oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 #### WARNING!

-This document is work in progress and requently updated, both for content and for style/consistency/readability
+This document is work in progress and requently updated, for content and for style/consistency/readability.
+Proof-reading is also in prgress.

 ### Owner